Managing and monitoring SNMP-enabled network devices and printers

 To be able to monitor your SNMP-enabled devices, you need to add them as Managed devices to one of your Managed sites.

 One way to do it is to have a fully Managed Network Node device discover other devices for you.
-For further information, refer to Network discovery in the legacy UI and Network Discovery in the New UI.
+For further information, refer to Network discovery in the legacy UI and Network Discovery - New UI in the New UI.

 However, if the network scanning of SNMP devices is disabled for your account, or you are unable to find your device in the list of discovered devices, you can add it manually in the legacy UI by following these steps: